 A child therapist can help with that.
 Getting to that root cause now will make it easier for your child to manage their symptoms, and can keep their depression from getting worse as they get older.

-Begin Working With An Anxiety Therapist in Phoenix or Scottsdale, AZ
+Begin Working With An Anxiety Therapist in Phoenix, Scottsdale, and Online in AZ

 If you’re concerned your child might be struggling with depression, don’t hesitate to reach out and make an appointment.
 Our team of caring therapists understands that the decision to bring your child into counseling can be intimidating as a parent.
 This is why we are happy to offer a complimentary 20-minute phone consultation.
-Our locations for child therapy are located throughout the valley with counseling centers located in Phoenix, Anthem, Biltmore/Arcadia, Paradise Valley, and Scottsdale.
+Our locations for child therapy are located throughout the valley with counseling centers located in Phoenix, Anthem, Online in AZ, and Scottsdale.
 You can start your therapy journey with Crossroads Counseling by following these simple steps:

 - Contact Crossroads Counseling for a complimentary 20-minute phone consult